pleumann/pasta80/README.md

 $ fpc pasta
 ```

 The Pascal compiler generates Z80 assembler code and relies on [sjasmplus](https://z00m128.github.io/sjasmplus) as a backend for the final translation step to binary.
-It can also, in `--ide` mode (see below), make use of `nano`, Visual Studio Code (via the `code` command) and `tnylpo`.

-The compiler tries to detect external tools automatically, but it's best to create a file `.pasta80.cfg` in your home directory specifying necessary paths (there is a sample in `misc` that you can adapt):
+It can also, in `--ide` mode (see below), make use of various other external tools.
+The compiler tries to detect these external tools automatically (from your system's `PATH`), but sometimes it's best to create a file `.pasta80.cfg` in your home directory specifying necessary paths (there is a sample in `misc` that you can adapt).

 ```
 # PASTA/80 config

-HOME      = ~/Projects/pasta80
+HOME      = ~/Spectrum/pasta80
-SJASMPLUS = ~/Library/bin/sjasmplus
-TNYLPO    = ~/Library/bin/tnylpo
-NANO      = /opt/local/bin/nano
-VSCODE    = /usr/local/bin/code
+ASSEMBLER = ~/Spectrum/sjasmplus/sjasmplus
+...
 ```

 ## Using the compiler